APT-Ubub0x/UltraScripts/README.md

 Commit your changes
 Submit a pull request
 License
-UltraScripts is released under the  license.
+UltraScripts is released under the GPL license.
 See the LICENSE file for more details.

 - 💻 Author: Ubub0x
 - 📅 Creation Date: 07/2024